-1.4.1 Structured feedback received from 1) Students, 2) Teachers, 3) Employers, 4) Alumni 5) Parents for design and review of syllabus Semester wise /year-wise

-- A. Any 4 of above

-- B. Any 3 of above

-- C. Any 2 of above
+1.4.1 Structured feedback received from 1) Students, 2) Teachers, 3) Employers, 4) Alumni 5) Parents for design and review of syllabus Semester wise /year-wise A. Any 4 of above B. Any 3 of above C. Any 2 of above

-- D. Any 1 of above
+D. Any 1 of above

 Response: D. Any 1 of above

+File Description Document

+Any additional information View Document

-- 1.4.2 Feedback processes of the institution may be classified as follows: - A. Feedback collected, analysed and action taken and feedback available on website - B. Feedback collected, analysed and action has been taken - C. Feedback collected and analysed - D. Feedback collected
+1.4.2 Feedback processes of the institution may be classified as follows:

+A. Feedback collected, analysed and action taken and feedback available on website

+B. Feedback collected, analysed and action has been taken

+- C. Feedback collected and analysed - D. Feedback collected

-Response: D. Feedback collected
+Response: C. Feedback collected and analysed